duncanpierce/hetzanetes/README.md

 A simple way to set up and manage Kubernetes clusters on [Hetzner Cloud](https://www.hetzner.com/cloud).

 * The cluster manages itself using a `Cluster` [Custom Resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).
 * Avoids local configuration files.
 You can reconfigure the cluster using `kubectl edit cluster/<NAME>`.
+The cluster can even reconfigure itself.
-* Self-repairing (currently with some limitations).
+* Self-repairing, so if a node is deleted, Hetzanetes will replace it.
-* Number of API servers and workers can be changed at any time.
+* Number of API servers and workers can be changed without stopping the cluster.
 * Sets up Rancher's lightweight [K3s Kubernetes distribution](https://github.com/rancher/k3s/).
 * Sets up a firewall and private network for the cluster.
 * Install Hetzner's [cloud controller manager](https://github.com/hetznercloud/hcloud-cloud-controller-manager) and [storage volume](https://github.com/hetznercloud/csi-driver) plugins, so volume and load balancer resources work.